Trial delayed for Louisiana man accused of stabbing ULM graduate in 2015 - NewsBreak

 WEST MONROE, La.
 (KTVE/KARD) — According to reports, the trial for Quinton Tellis has been rescheduled for the third time.
 In 2015, Tellis was accused of stabbing a ULM graduated and was indicted by a grand jury in May 2019 on Second-Degree murder charges.

-According to the news release, Fourth Judicial Attorney Steve Tew, shared the rescheduling is due to the availability of an expert witness.
+According to a release, Fourth Judicial Attorney Steve Tew, shared the rescheduling is due to the availability of an expert witness.

 I think there was a problem with an expert not being able to come on that last date.